Founded in 2014, Reboot Theatre Company is a 501(c)3 non-profit theatre company based in Seattle, WA.

 Reboot strives to find where context breaks the story.
 How far can we go?
 Let’s find out.

-Our TeamAngela Snyder (Associate Producer, she/her) is a PNW native, holds a degree in drahmah (UW), and has spent the last 20 years working in and on the boards all over the region including Driftwood, CLO/SMT, Renton Civic, Woodinville Rep, Interplayers/Modern Theatre, and CenterStage to name a few.
+Our TeamAngela Snyder (Board Vice President) is a PNW native, holds a degree in drahmah (UW), and has spent the last 20 years working in and on the boards all over the region including Driftwood, CLO/SMT, Renton Civic, Woodinville Rep, Interplayers/Modern Theatre, and CenterStage to name a few.
 Her secret dream…to one day be on the side of a Metro Bus.
 In addition to being able to read good and do other stuff good too, she is an accomplished crossword puzzle solver, can curse in four languages, and has almost perfect pitch — give or take a few tones.
-Angela is excited and proud to work with the Reboot team and is very passionate about diversity and inclusion in the performing arts as well as accessibility to arts education.Harry Turpin (Associate Producer, he/him) has been active in the Seattle theatre community for over 15 years, as a performer, writer, and director/choreographer.
+Angela is excited and proud to work with the Reboot team and is very passionate about diversity and inclusion in the performing arts as well as accessibility to arts education.Harry Turpin (Board President) has been active in the Seattle theatre community for over 15 years, as a performer, writer, and director/choreographer.
 He’s directed several productions here in Seattle, most recently Becoming More Less Crazy, Sweet Charity, The Who’s Tommy, and I Hate Hamlet.He’s also choreographed probably 10389013701730170175 productions of Bye, Bye, Birdie!and several productions of The Pajama Game.
 He’d be fine if he never choreographed another production of Birdie again.
 In addition to directing, Harry has been seen onstage at the 5th Avenue Theatre, Village Theatre, on tour all over the country as well a month-long stint at Madison Square Garden.
 Go to the theatre!